Bulk cabotage cargo of fertiliser, grain and stockfeed

 Vessels without Level 1 vessel status

-The assessment must be performed:
+An in-hold survey must be performed:

-- by a third party marine surveyor
+- by a third party marine surveyor,

 - on all holds loading cabotage cargo.

 A biosecurity officer will also conduct a verification inspection while the marine surveyor and high-reach equipment are on board.

 Verified in-hold surveys are conducted at locations staffed by our officers.
 Prior approval must be sought for verification of in-hold vessel surveys at other unstaffed locations.
 Fees will apply.